 Still, for all its benefits, this sometimes-moody shade can be tricky to work with.
 Done well, a gray space can be sophisticated and serene.
 But if you’re not careful, your nursery could end up looking flat or dreary.

-Wondering how to make your grey nursery shine?
+Wondering how to make your gray nursery shine?
 Polish your design plan with these five simple tips.

 Choose the Right Shade

-Grey is best set against its parent colors: black and white.
-White accents keeps greys looking clean and bright, while black accents provide definition.
+Gray is best set against its parent colors: black and white.
+White accents keep grays looking clean and bright, while black accents provide definition.
 Your goal is to create the perfect balance between light and dark.
-If you’ve chosen a medium to dark grey, you’ll need to break it up with large swaths of white.
+If you’ve chosen a medium to dark gray, you’ll need to break it up with large swaths of white.
 If you’ve chosen a lighter shade, black furniture and accessories may be a better fit.

 05 of 05

 Focus on Texture

 Incorporating a rich variation of texture is another excellent way to add visual interest to your design.
 This is especially true of neutral spaces, which demand greater attention to detail.
 Try layering sleek floors and furnishings with lush fabrics, and pair polished woods with rough, natural textures.
 You won’t believe what a difference the added textural dimension can make!